Common tasks for the Zendesk Support API

 Use the endpoint in the users API that meets your requirements:

-- If you want to create users with multiple user identities, use the Create user with multiple identifies endpoint
+If you want to create users with multiple user identities, see Create user with multiple identities.

 You can leverage the search API to make complex tasks simpler.
 Sometimes a task that may seem complex or require multiple endpoints can be accomplished easily with the search API.